Different eigenvalue distributions encode the same temporal tasks in recurrent neural networks: Results

 If, after a certain time, the network receives a second stimulus equal to the previous one (in one or both inputs), it is possible to classify the response of the system according to which was the previous input state and what is the task for which it was trained.

-For example, let's consider the situation where the network is trained for the AND task and presents the passivated output state: In the case of receiving a second stimulus at both inputs, the network migrates to a new state, so the output goes to a high-level state (as seen in panel \textbf{a)} of Figure \ref{fig_07}).
-If it receives a single second stimulus, the system is disturbed, but it returns to the passivated condition (generally an oscillatory state) so that the output is set at zero, as seen in panel \textbf{b)} of Figure \ref {fig_07}.
+{For example, let's consider the situation where the network is trained for the AND task and presents the passivated output state, such as the example considered {in panel c)} of Figure \ref{fig_02}.
+In the case of receiving a second stimulus at both inputs, the network migrates to a new state, so the output goes to a high-level state (as seen in panel \textbf{a)} of Figure \ref{fig_05}), where the additional stimuli are indicated with a dashed circle.
+If it receives a single second stimulus, the system is disturbed, but it returns to the passivated condition (generally an oscillatory state) so that the output is set at zero level, as seen in panel \textbf{b)} of Figure \ref {fig_05}.}

-Now let's consider the case where the output is in a high-level state, and the system receives two simultaneous stimuli.
-In this case, the system is disturbed, but it remains at the high-level state, as shown in panel \textbf{c)} of Figure \ref{fig_07}.
+Now let's consider the case where the output is in a high-level state, and the system receives two simultaneous stimuli again.
+In this case, the system is disturbed, but it remains at the high-level state, as shown in panel \textbf{c)} of Figure \ref{fig_05}.
 If the network receives a new stimulus (in one of the inputs only), the state to which it migrates depends on each particular realization, and it is not possible to classify the response in a general way.
-For the realization shown in panel \textbf{d)} of Figure \ref{fig_07}, the system goes to the passivated state.
+For the realization shown in panel \textbf{d)} of Figure \ref{fig_05}, the system goes to the passivated state.

-If the network receives a second stimulus with the opposite level of the first one (in one or two of its inputs), it is possible again to classify the response of the system according to the previous state.
-This is illustrated in Figure \ref{fig_08}.
+{In all cases, it can be observed how the trajectory in the low-dimensional space defined by the 3 axes with the highest variance becomes more complex when the second input stimulus is induced.}

+{To train a network for the Flip Flop task, it is necessary a configuration in which its response is similar to Figure \ref{fig_05} b) when two consecutive stimuli at the same input are presented.
+Indeed, when reviewing the realizations obtained for said task, they behave like those AND implementations that present a response like the one in Figure 4 b).}

+{We can analyze if there is any restorative response of the system when considering a second stimulus at the input with the opposite sign to the first one.
+Again, the network has not been trained to respond in a particular way to this situation.}